 Gait.
 How’s yours?
 Do you walk like you just got off a boat?
 A little tipsy?

-A solid chiropractic examination would reveal gait issues due to foot conditions or back pain conditions or muscle degeneration due to back pain.
+A solid chiropractic examination would reveal gait problems due to foot conditions or back pain conditions or muscle degeneration due to back pain.
 Cross Chiropractic Center schedules plenty of time for a thorough chiropractic examination!

 After finding the diagnosis from the examination findings, your Sandy Springs chiropractor will set a chiropractic treatment plan and likely a rehabilitation plan to regain your strength and balance of gait.

 Then, a mechanical foot condition may cause or aggravate your back pain.
 Your chiropractor has reviewed studies that link flat feet, ankle instability, sagittal plane blockage and excessive pronation to lower back pain.
-Particularly, excessive pronation has been shown to cause leg length discrepancies which lead to abnormal pelvic tilts and lower back pain.
+Specifically, excessive pronation has been shown to cause leg length differences which lead to abnormal pelvic tilts and lower back pain.
 Based on these results, ankle and foot deviations can be considered a potential cause for lower back pain due to the disruption of the kinetic chain from the foot to the back.
 We chiropractors consider the foot and ankle when addressing lower back pain, especially if more conventional causes of disease fail to describe the condition.
 (3)

 So whether it’s your back or back muscles or your feet causing you gait issues, Cross Chiropractic Center is here to get to the bottom of your gait issue and back on track!
 A combination of chiropractic treatment (especially with our Cox Technic spinal manipulation) and proprioception exercise can help.